Learn the 5 Stages of Addiction Recovery

 Generally, substance abuse is a difficult topic to talk about.
 Many people have been affected in some manner by drugs and alcohol, yet the stigma surrounding the condition continues to suppress a public dialog on programs to improve treatment options and get those struggling with substance abuse into detox centers.
 In many ways, openly talking about drugs and alcohol can be an effective means to educate people from starting or continuing down a self-destructive path.

 Understanding just how that path looks can be another effective way to inform people about how a pattern of addictive behavior occurs.
-While addiction affects every person in different ways, the five stages of substance abuse are a general guideline for how even casual use can transform into behavior that may not be easily controlled.
+While addiction affects every person in different ways, the five stages of addiction recovery are a general guideline for how even casual use can transform into behavior that may not be easily controlled.

 The first stage of substance abuse is also the most innocuous.
 Many people’s first exposure to potentially addictive substances begins as a social event.
 Teenagers may drink at parties or with friends, while adults may dabble with drugs just for the experience.